 - Winter growing: Overwinter salad burnet indoors in Zones 6 or colder.
 Plants left in the garden should be protected with a mulch of chopped leaves or straw.

-Troubleshooting Salad Burnet
+Salad Burnet Pests and Diseases

 - Pests: Salad burnet is commonly pest free.